shayandavoodii/OnlinePortfolioSelection.jl/paper/paper.md

 0.45886426227669413
 ```

-For any method, `?methodname` shows the documentation as in the same way in other Julia packages.
+For any method, `?methodname` shows the documentation in the same way in other Julia packages.

 # References